alafr/SVG-to-PDFKit/README.md

 Warning: some features depend on options not yet commited into PdfKit will only work in the demo.

-### They are bugs, please send issues and/or pull requests.
+### There are bugs, please send issues and/or pull requests.